Our rearing method taught on the

 drop down menu item on the this website here:https://craigthebutterflyman.com/raise-monarchs-1 Our method was observed and approved by members of the "LEPIDOPTERIST SOCIETY" at Peabody Museum on the Yale University campus and Displayed in the renowned "Discovery Hall"

 Common Milkweed is 2' tall in June everywhere in the monarchs summer breeding grounds.
-You can harvest 24" long stems with one or a few eggs on them and/or net a monarch you see laying eggs, check her for OE, and put her in the hatchery to lay eggs or put the stems in a one gallon milk jug in the hatchery.
+You can harvest 24" long stems with one or a few eggs on them and/or net a monarch you see laying eggs, check her for OE, and put her in the hatchery to lay eggs and/or put the stems with eggs on them in a one gallon milk jug in the hatchery.
 We now use GOOGLE: "butterfly habitat hatchery" to rear.
 Get the RESTCLOUD brand because it is durable and easily disinfected as described below.

 MONARCH BUTTERFLY ENTHUSIASTS IN CANADA ARE PRESENTLY LIMITED TO REARING 60 MONARCHS PER SEASON.
 There's no limit in the U S. Touching monarchs is illegal in California at this time.

 It has been determined by the U. S. Fish and Wildlife Service that the monarch butterfly population and it's spectacular migration occurring yearly involving the United States, Canada, and Mexico is threatened and endangered.
 95+% of all monarch eggs, caterpillars, and chrysalis are consumed by increasing numbers of natural and unnatural predators before they become butterflies and are able to fly away and protect themselves.
 Of course, the natural predators are necessary for our wildlife food chain too.
-We increase them and the monarch migration population at the same time.
+We increase necessary predators while we increase the monarch population.

 Our YouTube channel has over 300 videos starting with recent videos teaching how to protect monarch eggs from predators until they are adults and released to save and increase the monarch migration population.